JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

  50
 ```

-Note, that using split-apply-combine strategy with operation specification
+Note that using the split-apply-combine strategy with operation specification
-syntax usually will be faster than iterating a `GroupedDataFrame`.
+syntax in `combine`, `select` or `transform` will usually be faster than iterating
+a `GroupedDataFrame`.

 ## Simulating the SQL `where` clause